Factory Inventory Management: Common Issues and Their Practical Solutions

 1. Overstocking and Excess Inventory

-Overstocking often happens when factories rely on poor demand forecasting or purchase in bulk without aligning with actual consumption patterns.
+Overstocking often happens when factories rely on poor demand forecasting or purchase in bulk without aligning orders with actual consumption patterns.

 Solutions:

-1. Redistribution
+I. Redistribution

-2. Liquidation
+II.
+Liquidation

 2. Stockouts and Production Delays

-1. Better Demand Forecasting
+I. Better Demand Forecasting

-2. Automated Reorder Points with Supplier Integration
+II.
+Automated Reorder Points with Supplier Integration

 3. Inaccurate Inventory Tracking

-1. Centralized Inventory Tracking Systems
+I. Centralized Inventory Tracking Systems

 4. Obsolete Inventory